 Developers can’t go without a raft of tools to create a beefy enterprise app.
 They need something for building, debugging, updates, and deployment, to name a few.

 Angular isn’t going to do the heavy lifting for you, but it does make things less of an ordeal.
-The credit goes to Angular CLI that allows for manageable TypeScript files and workflows.
+The credit goes to Angular CLI, which allows for manageable TypeScript files and workflows.
 It’s your framework command unit, from where you can configure dependencies, tests, and functionality in between.